Random self-similar trees and a hierarchical branching process: Tree Self-Similarity

 \subsection{Horton law in self-similar trees}

-We say that a random tree $T$ satisfies a {\it strong Horton law} if the respective sequence $\cN_k[K]$ of branch numbers decays in geometric fashion.
-Specifically, we require \be \lim_{K\to\infty}\frac{\cN_k[K]}{\cN_1[K]}=R^{1-k},\text{ for any }k\ge 1. \ee Horton law and its ramifications, which epitomize scale-invariance of dendritic hierarchical structures, play an important role in hydrology (e.g., \cite{Shreve66,Pec95,DR00}) and have been reported in biology and other areas (e.g., \cite{NTG97}).
-It has been shown in \cite{KZ16} that the tree of Kingman's coalescent process with $N$ particles obeys a weaker version of Horton law as $N\to\infty$, and that the first pruning of this tree is equivalent to a level set tree of a white noise (see Sect.~\ref{LST} for definitions).
+We say that a random tree $T$ satisfies a {\it strong Horton law} if the respective sequence $\cN_k[K]$ of branch numbers decays in geometric fashion as $k$ increases.
+Formally, we require \be \lim_{K\to\infty}\frac{\cN_k[K]}{\cN_1[K]}=R^{1-k},\text{ for any }k\ge 1. \ee Horton law and its ramifications, which epitomize scale-invariance of dendritic hierarchical structures, are indispensable in hydrology (e.g., \cite{Shreve66,Pec95,DR00}) and have been reported in biology and other areas; see \cite{NTG97,KZ18} and references therein.
+It has been shown in \cite{KZ16} that the tree that describes a trajectory Kingman's coalescent process with $N$ particles obeys a weaker version of Horton law as $N\to\infty$, and that the first pruning of this tree for any finite $N$ is equivalent to a level set tree of a white noise (see Sect.~\ref{LST} for definitions).

-A necessary and sufficient condition for strong Horton law in a mean self-similar tree has been established in \cite{KZ15t}:
+A necessary and sufficient condition for the strong Horton law in a mean self-similar tree has been established in \cite{KZ15t}:

 The Horton exponent $R$ in this case is given by $R=1/w_0$, where $w_0$ is the only real root of